kumpmati/cscr/README.md

 It's written entirely in Go.

 Cscr currently has only numbers (decimal and integer), and text as variable names.
-You can create variables, assign them values, and reassign those values.
+You can create variables, calculate expressions, assign them as values, and even assign variables as values!
 Oh the joy!

-Cscr currently supports basic logical operations (excluding negation (!)) by converting true to 1 and false to 0
+Cscr currently supports basic mathematical and logical operations with parenthesis, converting true to 1 and false to 0 (negation is buggy tho)

 The parser uses the [shunting-yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) to parse expressions, and so should follow the proper mathematics order of operations.